-Blake [28] also stipulates as critical, the management of the flows of systems, crews and materiel between the Navy; its Auxiliary and Support elements and the Merchant Marine.
-He envisages the capitalisation and rescaling of Naval and Auxiliary Fleets through the application of 'fit-for-purpose', versatilely modularised merchant hulls - in a way also to grow and sustain (red flagged) merchant marines and ship-building industries [3, 28]
+Conceptualising Design Spaces.
+Considerations set out in this paper, have concomitantly led to the development of consolidated deductions for conceptual design space for warships, as set out in Figure 5.
+Blake28 also stipulates as critical, the management of the flows of systems, crews and materiel between the Navy, its Auxiliary and Support elements and the Merchant Marine.
+He envisages the capitalisation and rescaling of Naval and Auxiliary Fleets through the application of 'fit-for-purpose', versatilely modularised merchant hulls - in a way also to grow and sustain (red flagged) merchant marines and ship-building industries.^{3,28}

 Cultural influences.
 Another way to deal with attrition is to revisit paradigms for setting fleet (and so crewing) numbers.
-First, consider the cultural paradigm that set fleet numbers in the Information Age.
-The Cold War threat equation believed that 'Threat was equal to Capability plus Intent and Will'.
-Because Capability could be objectively measured (in terms of numbers of tanks, ships, aircraft etc.), it was.
-Ultimately, this over-concentration on Capability led arguably to collective difficulties in anticipating and transitioning from the end of the Cold War and an over-reliance on information and technological dominance.
+First, consider the cultural paradigm that set fleet numbers in the 'Information Age.'
+The Cold War threat equation believed that threat was equal to capability plus intent and will.
+Because capability could be objectively measured (in terms of numbers of tanks, ships, aircraft etc.), it was.
+Ultimately, this over-concentration on capability led arguably to collective difficulties in anticipating and transitioning from the end of the Cold War and an over-reliance on information and technological dominance.

-A fundamental design difficulty introduced by 1990s reductionist and optimised design space thinking was to confuse and conflate scale with numbers - as in numbers of ships and crew sizes.
-This difficulty was further compounded by an accountancy-based predilection conflating capability, with strategy; and ranking (ordering, controlling, tiering etc.), with positioning.
-[30]
+A fundamental design difficulty, introduced by 1990s reductionist and optimised design space thinking, was to confuse and conflate scale with numbers - as in numbers of ships and crew sizes.
+This difficulty was further compounded by an accountancy-based predilection conflating capability, with strategy; and ranking (ordering, controlling, tiering etc.), with positioning.29